Alireza-AI79/Bank_Personal_Loan/README.md

 # Bank_Personal_Loan
-This project is related to customer segmentation for loans
+This project is related to the prediction of loan acceptance or non-acceptance